 Finding a suitable metal strip wasn’t easy.
 First, I looked on eBay, but I couldn’t find anything suitable.
 Then I started looking around the DIY stored for something I could repurpose.
 In B&Q I found these.
 The 25x25mm right-angle piece looked promising.
 I could screw it inside the front of the frame so that the horizontal face was just above the bottom of the frame, then attach the LEDs to that.
 The LEDs would be as deep inside the frame as possible and the metal strip would act as a long communal heatsink.
 The only thing was that the strips were about £7 for 1/2 metre, which was expensive and a bit short.
 Then I checked in Homebase and found they sell identical metal strips, but theirs are 2.4 metre long for £10.

 However, when I went to attach the LEDs I discovered a slight problem: the 3 Watt LEDs are too big for the heatsink (and they would stick out enough to touch the artwork).
 So I decided to use 10 Watt LEDs instead (the square one in the picture) and simply use a lower voltage so they only run at 3 Watts.
 They are the same price (about a pound each).
-The voltage necessary for this is slightly lower than that needed by the actual 3 Watt LEDs, so the series resistor will have to be different.
+The voltage necessary for this is slightly lower than that needed by the actual 3 Watt LEDs; this is achieved by using a series resistor (see previous post).

 The first task was to cut a 1.2 metre length of the right-angled metal strip (i.e. the width of the frame – yes, it’s a big painting).